hackeryarn/blog/content/post/macro-in-rust.md

 }
 ```

+The only new thing in our emplementation is the use of a new fragment-specifier.
+The `literal` specifier lets us use the value passed in exactly as it is.
+A sting will be a string, a number will be a number, etc. This is perfect since we need a value to compare to our field.

-The implementation should not have anything surprising.
-We are just adding a call to `.filter` that will only select matching items.
+ To do the comparison, we add a call to `.filter` that will only select matching items.
 One thing to note is that we had to put the `&&` outside the repetitin parentheses.
 Unlike the tuple syntax, we can't have a dangling `&&` at the end of our conditional and putting it outside the parentheses will skip adding it to the last item.

 With this arm implemented our previous select should continue to work and we can put the new `where` syntax to work: